-Important for any outdoor garment is whether it fits well for its intended purpose and whether all of the features work as they were intended.
+It is important for any outdoor garment to fit well for its intended purpose and whether all of the features work as they were intended.
 When it comes to fit, we checked to see if the sleeves were long enough, if the hood fits over our head well (even with wearing a helmet), and whether the jacket was too baggy or too tight compared to the same sizing in other jackets.
-We took into consideration whether it was designed to be used as a single layer — in which case we expected it to fit sleeker and closer to the body for optimal performance.
-If it was meant to be worn more as an outer layer, then we wanted to see if it could be layered underneath.
+We considered whether it was designed to be used as a single layer — in which case we expected it to fit sleeker and closer to the body for optimal performance.
+If it was meant to be worn more as an outer layer, we wanted to see if it could be layered underneath.

-Often point deductions came from features that simply annoyed us: hard to manipulate zippers; hood stowing systems that don't hold; drawcords that are hard to pull or release with one hand; or elastic cuffs and hood liners that aren't tight enough to keep the weather out.

-While the Squamish Hoody is loaded with features, the Vital windshell earned a Top Pick for a combination of function and value.
-With a similar slew of features as the Squamish, but with more zippered pockets than any other jacket, the Vital is our choice when you don't want added features to compromise your new lightweight wind jacket.
 We weighed this metric as 10 percent of a product's final score.

+Often point deductions came from features that annoyed us: hard to manipulate zippers; hood stowing systems that don't hold; drawcords that are hard to pull or release with one hand; or elastic cuffs and hood liners that aren't tight enough to keep the weather out.

+While we loved the softshell-like fit and feel of the Squamish Hoody and the Black Diamond Alpine Start Hoody.
+The Rab Vital Windshell earns our accolades for a combination of function and value.
+With a similar slew of features but more zippered pockets than any other jacket, the Vital is our choice when you don't want added features to compromise weight savings.

 While all of these windbreakers purport to be water resistant, none of them are meant to be waterproof.
 It is a tall order to ask for a jacket that is already wind-resistant, super breathable, super light, packable, cheap, to also be waterproof.
-We have yet to find such a jacket.
+We have yet to find such a unicorn of a jacket.
+We only weighted this metric as 10 percent of a product's final score.

 A little bit of water protection is necessary from time to time, so most of these jackets come with a durable water-resistant (DWR) coating applied to the shell.
-DWR coatings are a chemical application that repel water while still allowing the fabric underneath to breathe properly.
+DWR coatings are chemical applications that repel water while still allowing the fabric underneath to breathe properly.
 But they wear off — especially if you wear a pack over the jacket — or it is subject to lots of abrasion or scuffing.
-Once the DWR coating is gone, these jackets will no longer be water-resistant, and you will get wet!
+Once the DWR coating is gone, these jackets will no longer be water-resistant, and you will get wet.
 Luckily, you can re-apply DWR coatings.

-While we did get rained on plenty, we also needed to objectively test how these jackets handled the rain in comparison to each other, and so employed a garden hose to simulate a passing rain shower.
-We decided to test these jackets at the end of each test period, to get an idea of how well their DWR coating had held up over time.
-The results spanned the range from impressively good to very bad!
+Living in a very dry corner of the world, we did not have the opportunity to be doused in real rainstorms very often during our testing.
+But we also needed to objectively test how these jackets handled the rain in comparison to each other and so employed a garden hose or showerhead to simulate a passing rain shower.
+We decided to test these jackets at the end of each test period to get an idea of how well their DWR coating had held up over time.
+The results spanned the range from impressively good to very bad.

-The DWR coatings applied to The North Face Fanorak did an effective job, causing water to bead up and roll off — the interwoven treatment of the Distance did not.
+For single-layer jackets, the DWR coating applied to the Patagonia Houdini is effective against passing showers — the interwoven treatment of the Black Diamond Distance is not.
 Regardless, we wouldn't choose any of these jackets if we knew we were walking out the door on a rainy day.
-Water-resistance is a nice feature to have in a windbreaker but is certainly not what these jackets are designed for.
-We only weighted this metric as 10 percent of a product's final score.
+Water resistance is a nice feature in a windbreaker but is certainly not what these jackets are designed for.

 With the nuances of sport-specific design, choosing the perfect windbreaker jacket can be a challenge.
 All of the products we reviewed here certainly did a good job of protecting us from the wind.
 Some were better suited to water resistance, while others were much more lightweight.
 The trick to figuring out which jacket to buy is to figure out how you'll use it.

-— Andy Wellman, Aaron Rice
+— Aaron Rice & Andy Wellman